LeisureLink/ubuntu-node-build-machine/README.md

 ## What's in the box

 `ubuntu-node-build-machine` is intended as a build machine.
-Its purpose is to build [nodejs]() packages within an environment that matches the environment in which the package will be executed.
+Its purpose is to build [nodejs](https://nodejs.org/en/) packages within an environment that matches the environment in which the package will be executed.

 We've been running node applications on docker containers in production for over a year now and have encountered a few issues along the way by performing an `npm install` on a build server and then packaging the resulting application into a docker image.
-Some subtle inconsistencies can occur when the packages that our own applications references have native build steps during the `npm install`.
-These often detect the available libraries (linux headers, openssl, etc.) and stepping down or fail when those headers/libraries are not available.
+Some subtle inconsistencies can occur when our applications reference packages that have build steps that involve native resources.
+These occur during `npm install` and often detect the available libraries (linux headers, openssl, etc.) and step down in some way when those headers/libraries are not available.
 Anyone who has watched the mongodb driver fail back to a pure JS bson implementation knows what we're talking about here.

 This docker image helps us do it more right.

 This build machine image is for targeting `ubuntu:14.04`, we also have `leisurelink/alpine-node-build-machine` for targeting `alpeine:3.2` and `leisurelink/centos-node-build-machine` for targeting `centos:7.1`.
 They are all very similar.

 This image is for building our node based applications.
-Once built, we package those assets into another docker image via a seperate Dockerfile.
-This two step process enables us to run leaner docker images for use as our runtime.
-One nice side-affect of this approach is that our runtime images don't have package managers, installers, or anything else that may be used to modify the container's assets while running under docker.
-As far as we're concerned, this practice reduces our attack surface.
+Once built, we package the application into another docker image via a seperate `Dockerfile`.
+This two step process enables us to build and run leaner docker images for use as the runtime.

 ## Building Your Package